 Nursing Equality: The Growing Trend of Male Nurses

 The nursing profession represents the largest segment of healthcare workers in the nation.
 Nurses play a vital role in patient care, but the number of experienced nurses is dwindling as older nurses hit retirement age.
 The demand for nurse graduates to take up the slack has helped promote the growing trend of male nurses.
-While nursing professionals remain predominately female, men in nursing has steadily grown over the last several decades.
+While nursing professionals remain predominately female, men in nursing have steadily grown over the last several decades.
 The idea of male nurses isn't a new concept; it's simply been forgotten, but trends are setting men up for a major comeback.

-History of men in nursing
+History of Men in Nursing

 Nursing positions in modern history have predominately been filled by women.
 Thus, it might surprise you that prior to the Civil War, most nurses in the United States were men.
 However, once leadership on both sides of the war realized they needed more medical staff, they accepted female nurses to fill the gap.
 Civil War nurses began the trend of female nurses, and soon, the number of women nurses surpassed male nurses.
 As the natural caretakers of children and other family members, the evolution of women in nursing made perfect sense.